HPCC DEIB Style Guide Now Available

 HPCC welcomes credentialing organizations, professional associations, and other interested stakeholders to download and incorporate this document into similar DEIB organizational initiatives.
 HPCC hopes that the Style Guide will be a valuable resource for many organizations and a potential catalyst for larger DEIB conversations.
 HPCC welcomes feedback on the Style Guide.
 Please submit feedback or comments here.
 HPCC will regularly review these comments and work to improve the Style Guide moving into the future.

-HPCC DEIB Style Guide
+HPCC HPNA DEIB Style Guide

 Commitment to Diversity, Equity, Inclusion, & Belonging